josafatburmeister/BirdSongIdentification/README.md

 best_average_model, best_minimum_model, best_models_per_class = trainer.train_model()
 ```

 The constructor parameters of the ModelTrainer class are mostly the same as in the HyperparameterTuner class.
 Again, a detailed documentation of all parameters can be found in the docstrings of the class.
+The return value of the "train_model" method is a tuple containing three elements.
+The first element is the model that achieved the highest macro-averaged F1-score in the validation set.
+The second element is the model that achieved the highest minimum F1-score of all classes on the validation set.
+The third element is a dictionary that maps each class name to the model that achieved the highest F1-score for that class on the validation set.

 ### Pipeline Stage 4: Model Evaluation